for-giobbe/phy/Building a Tree in a ML Framework.md

 it has >= 80% support, while with UFBoot it should be >= 95%,

 To conclude: there are several metrics of support in phylogenetics which can provide different perspective on the confidence of a clade/bipartition.
-Moreover they can sometimes be informative of biological processes such as ILS (Incomplete Lineage Sorting) or adaptive radiations.
+Moreover they can sometimes be informative of biological processes!
 Aside the traditional ones (which we just went trough) some new ones get proposed and/or implemented from time to time.
 This is the case of gCF and sCF (genes and sites Concordance Factors) for which I left some additional information in the further reading paragraph at the end of the lesson.
 Moreover consider that different frameworks can have different support metrics, as the Posterior Probabilities (PP) in the Bayesian Inference.